 Can the policy be converted into another form of insurance or annuity?

 In the case of the birth of a child or a new marriage, you may want to consider increasing your death benefit.
 Check with your agent to see if your insurance company requires a physical exam before increasing your coverage levels.

 Alternatively, events like paying off your mortgage, retirement or children finishing college might mean that you can lower your life insurance coverage and premiums.
 Ask your life insurance company whether you have the option of "conversion privileges" from your current term life insurance policy to a new whole life insurance policy.
 You may be able to use the cash value of the policy or accelerate the death benefit up to 50-75 percent of the face amount of the policy in the event you become terminally ill.
 Ask your insurance agent or company about these options.

-This past year we witnessed a significant number of natural disasters.
-If you were impacted by a catastrophe or live in an area prone to floods or earthquakes, you should make sure you're properly covered.
-These disasters can be costly, and may not be covered under a standard policy.
+If you have been impacted by a catastrophe or live in an area prone to floods, you should make sure you're properly covered.
+These disasters can be costly and may not be covered under a standard policy.
 In most cases flood policy coverage has a 30-day waiting period after it is initially purchased, thus making advanced planning important.
 Discuss the possibility of adding coverage for these perils with your agent or insurance company.

 If you are a dog owner, be aware that not all homeowner policies provide liability protection for injury caused by dogs or certain breeds of dogs.
 Check your policy to determine if liability for dog bites is excluded.
 If your policy has a dog liability exclusion, you may wish to contact your agent to determine if a buy-back for dog liability coverage is available for purchase.